• Skip to primary navigation

 • 1 cup chicken broth

-• 12 ounce frozen steam in bag broccoli cooked
+• 12 ounce frozen steam in bag broccoli cooked and drained

 • 3 cups cooked brown rice